Missing links prediction: comparing machine learning with physics-rooted approaches

 Link prediction algorithms rank unconnected node pairs on the basis of a \emph{score}: while some methods rely on purely structural information, others admit external information such as node- and edge-specific features.

-The simplest framework to carry out link prediction includes the so-called \emph{similarity-based} algorithms: scores, here, are induced by some measure of similarity between nodes; to this aim, \emph{local}~\cite{barabasi_emergence_1999,zhou_predicting_2009,liben-nowell_link-prediction_2007}, \emph{quasi-local}~\cite{zhou_predicting_2009} or \emph{global}~\cite{katz_new_1953,brin_anatomy_1998,chebotarev_matrix-forest_1997,jeh_simrank_2002} information - such as the degree, the degree of common neighbours or the length of paths connecting any two nodes - has been employed~\cite{liben-nowell_link-prediction_2007,zhou_predicting_2009,liu_link_2010,lu_link_2011}.
+The simplest framework to carry out link prediction includes the so-called \emph{similarity-based} algorithms: scores, here, are induced by some measure of similarity between nodes; to this aim, \emph{local}~\cite{barabasi_emergence_1999,zhou_predicting_2009,liben-nowell_linkprediction_2007}, \emph{quasi-local}~\cite{zhou_predicting_2009} or \emph{global}~\cite{katz_new_1953,brin_anatomy_1998,chebotarev_matrixforest_1997,jeh_simrank_2002} information - such as the degree, the degree of common neighbours or the length of paths connecting any two nodes - has been employed~\cite{liben-nowell_linkprediction_2007,zhou_predicting_2009,liu_link_2010,lu_link_2011}.

-A more refined framework includes the so-called \emph{likelihood-based} algorithms, defined by a likelihood function whose maximisation provides the probability that any two nodes are connected; this is usually achieved by assuming that a certain amount of information is accessible, hence treating it as a constraint to account for: examples are provided by the methods relying on a graph modular structure~\cite{clauset_hierarchical_2008,guimera_missing_2009} or those induced by entropy maximisation~\cite{parisi_entropy-based_2018,adriaens_block-approximated_2020}.
+A more refined framework includes the so-called \emph{likelihood-based} algorithms, defined by a likelihood function whose maximisation provides the probability that any two nodes are connected; this is usually achieved by assuming that a certain amount of information is accessible, hence treating it as a constraint to account for: examples are provided by the methods relying on a graph modular structure~\cite{clauset_hierarchical_2008,guimera_missing_2009} or those induced by entropy maximisation~\cite{parisi_entropybased_2018,adriaens_blockapproximated_2020}.

-More computer science-oriented approaches are, instead, defined by models whose parameters represent node- and edge-specific features~\cite{friedman_learning_1999,yu_stochastic_2006,lu_link_2011}: specifying a model, thus, amounts to learning a function that determines the probability for nodes $i$ and $j$ to be connected while taking as inputs the two vectors $\mathbf{f}_i$ and $\mathbf{f}_j$ of node-specific features (e.g. the sales, the number of employees, the degree of firm $i$ and firm $j$) and the vector $\mathbf{g}_{ij}$ of edge-specific features (e.g. the geographic distance of the two firms, the volume of sector-specific exchanges).
+More computer science-oriented approaches are, instead, defined by models whose parameters represent node- and edge-specific features~\cite{friedman_learning_1999,yu_stochastic_2006,lu_link_2011,mungo_reconstructing_2023}: specifying a model, thus, amounts to learning a function that determines the probability for nodes $i$ and $j$ to be connected while taking as inputs features that may be node-specific (e.g. the sales, the number of employees, the degree of country $i$ and country $j$), edge-specific (e.g. the geographic distance between countries $i$ and $j$, the volume of sector-specific exchanges) or both.